Projects

 Lifestyle block orchard, hazel nut grove and diverse woodland

 Imagine walking out of your home, through your diverse fruit orchard to a grove of hazelnuts and then into an exquisite woodland of birch, maple, oak and redwood trees.
-We designed with the contour of the slope on this Otago Peninsula property with orchard rows that ripen sequentially for ease of harvest and tree management.
+We designed orchard rows that ripen sequentially for ease of harvest and tree management.
+These follow the contour of the slope on this Otago Peninsula property.
 This also allowed us to match the rows with the seasonal sun for great fruit ripening.
 Nitrogen fixing support trees were planted within the orchard for soil improvement and shelter.

 The growth of the trees has been phenomenal and it has been satisfying for us to return for pruning and fruit tree branch training alongside the owners of this unique orchard.
 We designed, supplied trees and planted including shelter trees.